CardStorm/The-Mono-White-Guide-for-Commander/Tierlists/Creatures-Tierlist.md

-# The Mono-White Guide for Commander
+# The Mono-White Creature Tierlist
- This is an extensive guide to playing mono-white in Commander/EDH, including deckbuilding strategies, detailed analysis of cards, and play patterns.
+ Here is a structured tierlist of all the playable creatures in mono-white, with detailed explanations of why they are ranked as they are.